MaratFa/online-store/README.md

 - **Product Components**: Product-specific components like ProductCard

 All components are organized in their respective directories with index files for clean imports.

+## 🔄 API Fallback Mechanism

+The application includes a robust API fallback system that ensures smooth operation even when the backend is unavailable:

+- **Automatic Detection**: The system automatically detects when the backend is not responding
+- **Seamless Transition**: Switches to mock data without user interruption
+- **Development Mode**: Uses mock data by default in development for faster development
+- **Type Safety**: All mock data is properly typed to match the real API responses
+- **Consistent Interface**: The same API interface is used regardless of whether real or mock data is being used

+### How It Works

+1. When the application starts, it tries to connect to the backend API
+2. If any request fails (connection refused), the response interceptor:
+   - Logs a warning message
+   - Switches to mock API mode
+   - Returns appropriate mock data based on the request URL and method
+3. Once switched to mock mode, all subsequent requests use mock data

 ## 🎨 Customization